rakeshrohan-123/ML-Model-using-Socket/README.md

-use one more OS or andrio phone where you  can install any app to run client side program here 4 floats values are input to our model sepal length,sepal width,petal length,petal width Note : make sure you take of data type convertion bytes,string,floats you can observe how converstions in socket_ml file
+use one more OS or andrio phone where you  can install any app to run client side program here 4 floats values are input to our model sepal length,sepal width,petal length,petal width Note : make sure you take of data type convertion bytes,string,floats you can observe how converstions in socket_ml file Make sure you give correct ip and port they should match in order to recieve input from client